GBPUSD Technical Analysis - Key levels in play | Forexlive

 GBPUSD Technical Analysis – 1 hour Timeframe

-On the 1 hour chart, we can see that we have a minor divergence with the MACD right when the price is approaching the selling zone.
-This is generally a sign of weakening momentum often followed by pullbacks or reversals.
-In this case, we are likely to see the sellers piling in around the resistance with a defined risk above the trendline and increase the pressure if the price breaks also below the minor upward trendline.
-The buyers, on the other hand, should increase their longs if the price breaks above the trendline.
+On the 1 hour chart, we can see that the market structure on this timeframe is bullish as the price made a new higher high yesterday.
+The buyers are likely to pile in around the 1.2100 support with a defined risk below it to target a break above the trendline and ultimately the 1.2308 resistance.
+More conservative buyers may want to wait for the price to take out the trendline first before joining the rally.
+The sellers, on the other hand, will want to see the price breaking below the 1.2100 support to position for further downside and new lows.

 Upcoming Events